ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ## Media Type Registration Update {#format-param}

-This memo updates the 'hmpg' haptic subtype defined in section 4.3.3 of {{I-D.ietf-mediaman-haptics}} for use with the MPEG-I haptics streamable binary coding format described in ISO/IEC DIS 23090-31: Haptics coding {{ISO.IEC.23090-31}}.
+This memo updates the 'hmpg' haptic subtype defined in section 4.3.3 of {{RFC9695}} for use with the MPEG-I haptics streamable binary coding format described in ISO/IEC DIS 23090-31: Haptics coding {{ISO.IEC.23090-31}}.
 This memo especially defines optional parameters for this type in {{optional-param}}.
 A mapping of the parameters into the Session Description Protocol (SDP) {{RFC8866}} is also provided for applications that use SDP.
 Equivalent parameters could be defined elsewhere for use with control protocols that do not use SDP.
 The receiver MUST ignore any parameter unspecified in this memo.

 The following entries identify the media type being updated: